To use the AlienApp for Fortinet FortiGate in USM Anywhere, you first need to log in to FortiGate to create and obtain the API token.

 - Go to System > Administrators > Create New > REST API Admin.

-After you obtain the credentials, you must configure the connection within USM Anywhere.
+After obtaining the credentials, you must configure the connection within USM Anywhere.

 If you have more than one deployed USM Anywhere Sensor, select the sensor that you want to use for the enabled AlienApp.

 AlienApps operate through a deployed sensor and use APIs to integrate with the connected third-party technology.
 Select the sensor that can access the integration endpoint.
 The HTTPS connections to the API will originate from this sensor, so it is important to make sure the sensor has network access to the AlienApp API endpoints.

 Enter your information into the following fields:

 (Optional) Select Validate HTTPS host name and Require CA certificate checkboxes and enter the certificate authority (CA) certificate if you want to use this option.